Niranjan-Kumar-Singh/NoteBook_ReactJS/README.md

    npm run both
    ```

-   The application will run on `http://localhost:3000`.
+   The application will run on `http://localhost:3000` & on `http://localhost:5000`

 ## Usage